ghZHM/farmerMarket/README.md

  ```

- **2. Activate the virtual environment**
+ **2. Create and activate the virtual environment**

  Use a virtual environment to manage the dependencies for your project, both in development and in production.

- if you are using anaconda, you can use the following command to create and activate a new virtual environment in windows command line.
+ If you are using anaconda, you can use the following command to create and activate a new virtual environment in windows command line.
  ```
   conda create -n "nameOfEnvironment" python = 3.7
   # create a virtual environment called nameOfEnvironment